 Some useful links:

-These are the top 10 things that every person taking Solr to production should keep in mind to ensure a smooth transition when going live.
+These are the top 10 Solr best practices that every person taking Solr to production should keep in mind to ensure a smooth transition when going live.
 It can be very challenging to execute all of these tasks properly.
 Solr-as-a-service providers, such as Searchstax, take care of all the hassles of making your deployment production-ready for you.
 This lets you put your effort on more important things, such as spending time on your own application.